FardeenRahmanPro/TheSilkRoad/README.md

 For detailed usage instructions and advanced features, refer to the User Guide.

 ## Security
-Your Password Manager Name takes security seriously.
+The Silk Road Password Management App takes security seriously.
 Here are some key security practices:

 * End-to-End Encryption: All passwords are encrypted on the client-side and decrypted only on your device.
 * Regular Security Audits: Periodic security audits are conducted to identify and address potential vulnerabilities.